2024 Lonesome Rock The Estate Pinot Noir

-2024 The Estate Pinot Noir Magnum
+2024 The Estate Pinot Noir In Magnum

-Willamette Valley Pinot Noir from Every Block of Our High-Elevation Estate
+Large Format Willamette Valley Pinot Noir from Every Block of Our High-Elevation Estate

 Bottled in magnum, this seamless portrait of our remote hillside vineyard, where clone, soil, and exposure converge in a Pinot Noir of aromatic lift, silken texture, and quiet, lingering minerality.